-Every other day the web page of the world’s number one search engine features a cute cartoon to celebrate something like World Chocolate Day or the woman who invented potato flour; occasionally it’s even animated.
-It’s designed to make Google look like a happy kingdom of approachable hipsters, rather than a company with — how should I put this? — a mixed reputation among consumers and competitors.
+Every other day the web page of the world’s number one search engine features a cute cartoon to celebrate something like World Chocolate Day or the woman who invented potato flour\.
+It’s designed to make Google look like a happy kingdom of approachable hipsters, rather than a company with — how should I put this? — a mixed reputation for its treatment of consumers and competitors.

 Back in January 2012, the US film and music industry promoted a bill before Congress called the Stop Online Piracy Act, or SOPA.
 It was designed to crack down on search engines like Google that link to sites that host or facilitate the trading of pirated content.
 What could be wrong with protecting the intellectual property of hardworking songwriters, musicians and film-makers, you might ask?
 Well, plenty, according to Google, which makes lots of money by redirecting consumers to pirate sites.

 The day after SOPA was announced, the cute Google graphic was blanked out by a large black rectangle and a little caption that read, “Tell Congress: Please don’t censor the web!”
 This image was seen by 1.8 billion people, and soon the inboxes of Congress were overflowing with emails.
 Within a week, the bill had been withdrawn.

 Google spends more than US$15 million annually on lobbying the US government.
 What it wants, it usually gets.
 But in this case, Google barely spent a cent; it used the massive dominance of its brand as a trumpet call to attract the people to its banner.
 And they came; despite the fact that they’d been duped.

 As the diehard Google critic and former film and music producer Jonathan Taplin has written, “The very notion that getting Google to stop linking to criminal pirate sites constituted censorship is an exercise in Orwellian doublespeak.”
 These days we call it “fake news.”